ravendb/docs/Documentation/7.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/snowflake.markdown

 To load data to the destination table, call the `loadTo<TableName>()` method and pass it a user defined JavaScript object.

 The name of the table that the document is inserted to is indicated as a part of the `loadTo` method name.
-E.g., to write data into the warehouse `OrderLines` table, include use the following call in the script:
+E.g., to write data into the database `OrderLines` table, use the following call in the script:

 {CODE-BLOCK:javascript}
 loadToOrderLines({ ... });